hamidahoderinwale/astro_site/src/pages/posts/poetrydefence.md

 i'll preface by saying it's very fun going down rabbit holes with no clear end goal in mind. another day, another binge-googling of the romantic era, expression, and brutalist architecture.

-the following are some ramblings on instrumental knowledge, aesthetic appreciation, Straussian readings, the enlightened, the romantics, with many, many tangents.
+the following are some ramblings on instrumental knowledge, aesthetic appreciation, straussian readings, the enlightened, the romantics, with many, many tangents.

 ---